305.663.3380

 Botox FAQs

 Botox injections are usually charged on a per-unit basis.
-In general, you can expect to pay between $11 and $25 per unit of Botox, depending on your geographical location and the skill and expertise of the provider you choose.
+The cost depends on your geographical location and the skill and expertise of the provider you choose.
 The number of units will depend on your individual needs and goals for the treatment.

-Dysport is also charged on a per-unit basis, and the price is typically $4 to $8 per unit.
+Dysport is also charged on a per-unit basis.

 In most cases, you can combine Botox or Dysport injections with other cosmetic procedures, like dermal fillers, for an all-around facial optimization.
 During your Botox consultation, you and Dr. Bustillo will discuss your aesthetic goals and concerns in order to create a personalized treatment plan that addresses your specific needs.